mrCamelCode/potami/logging/readme.md

 This module provides logging utilities, namely the `Logger` class.

-Using and creating a logger is simple with this module!
+Creating and using a logger is simple with this module!

 1. Create your logger:
     ```ts